 Background

-The genesis of our Ride was in early 1994 when then District Governor Tony Carr mooted the idea the idea of raising funds under the banner of our Lions Eye Health Program (LEHP) particularly for eye research.
-The intention is to involve as many Lions Clubs in our District to be involved in a social fundraising bike ride on quiet sealed rural roads across our Lions District 201V3 – Mallacoota to the Mornington Peninsular.
-The planning, management, organisation and efforts of the first organising committee set the scene and standard for our Rides through the years.
+The genesis of our Ride was in early 1994 when then District Governor Tony Carr mooted the idea together with the then Campaign Sight First Chairman George Barnard OAM (dec) and Lion Don Brady of raising funds under the banner of the then Campaign Sight First Program.
+Funds raise were to go to eye research into preventable blindness.
+At the time this project was a Multi District project where Districts set their fundraising targets.
+The intention of our Ride was to elevate our fundraising involvement while involving as many Lions Clubs as possible in our District to participate in a social fundraising bike ride on quiet sealed rural roads across our Lions District 201V3 – Mallacoota to the Mornington Peninsular.
+This initial project became our District’s annual Lions Ride for Sight.
+The planning, management, organisation and efforts of the first organising committee set the scene and standard for our Rides which continues till today.

 Purpose and Concept